 📁 Score templates

-If you often work with the same instrumentation (e.g. oboe + piano), save your file as a template via “File > Save As” in the Documents/MuseScore4/templates
+If you often work with the same instrumentation (e.g. oboe + piano), save your file as a template via “File > Save As” in the Documents/MuseScore4/templates folder.
+It will then appear in the score creation wizard.

 Key difference: